andreudev/andreudev/README.md

 From that moment I started developing small projects in Arduino and winning in a science exhibition in my city in which I made a 3D printer (Genesis 3D) implementing an Arduino, being 1st in the category of innovation and 2nd in the general science exhibition, until I graduated as a technical bachelor in electronics.

 Then I entered the university of the valley, to study electronics technology, which made me fall in love with programming implementing PIC and ESP32 microcontrollers implementing projects towards the industrial 4.0 (IoT).
-In these projects I used my knowledge in C, Python and NodeJS (Node-network).
+In these projects I used my knowledge in C, Python and NodeJS (Node-Red).

 Currently, I am studying Software Engineering at Jala University located in California, USA.